Hamiltonian gauge theory with corners: constraint reduction and flux superselection

-We now show that the assumption of weak equivariance of $\bH$ means that the constraint form $\bHo$ is strongly equivariant under the action of $\G$, which in turn implies that the constraint surface $\C\subset\X$ is preserved by the action of $\G$---i.e.\ that gauge transformations are tangent to $\C$.
+We now show that Assumption \ref{assA:equiv} of weak equivariance of $\bH$ is equivalent to the strong equivariance of the constraint form $\bHo$, which in turn implies that the constraint set $\C\subset\X$ is preserved by the action of $\G$---i.e.\ that \emph{all} gauge transformations are tangent to the constraint set $\C$ (here assumed smooth).
+This guarantees that the space of on-shell configurations modulo gauge transformations, i.e. $\uuC \doteq \C/\G$, is well-defined as a set of equivalence classes.
+As observed in Remark \ref{rmk:Noethercurrent}, in physical theories where a momentum form exists, this is a direct consequence of Noether's theorem.
+In the language of Dirac and Bergmann, the strong equivariance of $\bHo$ is related to the constraints being first-class \cite{henneaux1992quantization}.

-\begin{remark}[Weak equivariance] Our setup only requires $H$ to be a local momentum map, but we have no assumption on the constraint map $\Ho$.
-Indeed, $\Ho$ generally fails to be a momentum map for a subgroup of $\G$.
-Nonetheless, it makes sense to look for a subgroup $\Go$ with momentum map $\Jo$ for which $\C$ is the zero level set, and indeed in Section \ref{sec:BulkCornerGrps} we will construct both $\fGo$ and the map $\Jo$. \end{remark}

-\begin{proposition}[Bulk and corner equivariance] Under Assumption \ref{assA:equiv}, the constraint local form $\bHo$ is strongly $\G$-equivariant while the flux form $d\bh$ is, in general, only weakly equivariant, i.e.\ up to the $d$-exact CE cocycle $d\bc$.
+\begin{proposition}[Bulk and corner equivariance] Assumption \ref{assA:equiv} holds if and only if the constraint local form $\bHo$ is strongly $\G$-equivariant while the flux form $d\bh$ is only weakly equivariant, i.e.\ up to the $d$-exact CE cocycle $d\bc$.
 That is, for all $g\in\G$,

 Infinitesimally, this yields: